Thrunite TH20 flashlight

 Same as the Thrunite C2 charger – looks like it’ll unscrew, but in fact doesn’t.
 Not that this is a problem as far as disassembly is concerned: The emitter is on the side of the body of the light.
 It is held in place by a screw-down bezel, which could most likely be unscrewed with the proper tools.

-The TH20 will “head” and “tail” stand but the button protrudes enough that the light sits unevenly
+The TH20 will “head” and “tail” stand, but the button protrudes enough that the light sits unevenly on the head side.

-on the head side.
 Completely flush on the tail side, though.

 Size

 The TH20 is short, at 70 mm, but it does have some girth to it, at 24.5mm.
 It’s not much longer than an AA cell, and really not all that much wider, either.
-Though, there’s extra room in the cell tube for a few electronics.
+However, there’s extra room in the cell tube for a few electronics.
 So the tube is slightly oversized for this.
 The cell is actually held in place by a plastic shroud, which is not removable.

 Retention